NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 c. reducing the hardware configured in the MPU.

-In the VISMO PVM-2703 bedside monitor, only one channel of IBP hardware is configured out of five possible hardware types for use by Smart Cables.
+In the VISMO PVM-2703 bedside monitor, only one channel of IBP hardware is configured in the MPU, out of five possible hardware types for use by Smart Cables.
 This being a simple monitor, the expansion box is not necessary.

-Take note the parameters NIBP, SpO2, ECG and one channel of Temperature are not using Smart Cables, they are therefore not part of the Multi-parameter Unit.
+You can see the parameters NIBP, SpO2, ECG and one channel of Temperature on the Vismo PVM-2702 monitor are not using Smart Cables, they are therefore not part of the MPU.

-The digital hexadecimal code is stored in a non-volatile EEPROM chip (Electrically Erasable Programmable Read-only Memory) mounted on a small flexible PC board electrically wired to the pins of the cable plug.
+The digital hexadecimal code is programmed into a non-volatile EEPROM chip (Electrically Erasable Programmable Read-only Memory) mounted on a small flexible PC board, and soldered to some pins of the yellow plug at the factory; users cannot change the code using settings on the monitors.
 It is not difficult to make the Smart Cables but they are being priced highly by the manufacturer; only the common IBP cable can be sourced from China suppliers at a reasonable price.

 A non-volatile digital parameter code is embedded in the plug of the measurement cable

-The common-use yellow multi-parameter sockets are additionally diverted to serve as costly digital serial ports
+The communal yellow MULTI sockets are additionally diverted to serve as costly digital serial ports

-As explained earlier, the design objective of Multi-Parameter Unit was to solve the problem of limited panel space, further reduction of sockets via use of multi-parameter sockets as serial ports will help towards this objective.
+As explained earlier, the design objective of MPU was to solve the problem of limited panel space area, further reduction of necessary sockets via use of MULTI sockets as serial ports will help towards this objective.
 This being an easy task since there is no need for additional internal analog hardware; the processed digital signals from the serial kit sets just bypass the analog stage and go straight to the digital processing stage of the monitor.

 The original label for the yellow MULTI socket indicated the five specific hardware and also serving as serial port for mainstream CO2 serial kits, the purpose was to minimize the number of sockets being used on a limited panel space.